PhD in Learning, Teaching and Curriculum with Emphasis in Social Studies Education

 An important aspect of forming this community of learners involves identifying and clarifying the academic and research interests of its members.
 As a result, the current doctoral students have established four research clusters, or areas that describe their often overlapping research interests in the social studies education field.
 At this time, these clusters include the following:

-• Social Studies Teacher Education for Social Justice: addressing issues of citizenship, diversity, and social justice in teacher education.
+• Social Studies Teacher Education for Social Justice: Addressing issues of citizenship, diversity, and social justice in teacher education.

 • Multicultural and Global Education: Preparing teachers and students to address local, national, and global concerns of culture, environment, and the socio- and geopolitical landscape in education.